karenetheridge/Test-LWP-UserAgent/README.md

     # <now test that your code responded to the 200 response properly...>

-This feature is useful for testing your PSGI apps (you may or may not find using [Plack::Test](http://search.cpan.org/perldoc?Plack::Test) easier), or for simulating a server so as to test your client code.
+This feature is useful for testing your PSGI applications (you may or may not find using [Plack::Test](http://search.cpan.org/perldoc?Plack::Test) easier), or for simulating a server so as to test your client code.